danth/pathfinder.vim/README.md

   \ ]
 ```

-`g:pf_motions` contains motions which can be used anywhere in the file.

 `weight` sets the cost of using each motion, and `rweight` sets the cost of
 each time it is repeated after that.
 Setting `rweight` lower than `weight`
 means that it is preferred to repeat the same motion again than to use two